ykhr53/algorithmsWithGo/README.md

 just run other codes in this dir.
 - lc210.go
 LeetCode question **[210.
 Course Schedule II](https://leetcode.com/problems/course-schedule-ii/)**.
-In this code, I use Tarjan's DFS approach.
+In this code, I used Tarjan's DFS approach.